Aleksandar Kolarov

 Kolarov began his career at Red Star Belgrade, but he did not break through and moved onto Čukarički in 2004.
 Two years later, he joined OFK Beograd before moving abroad for the first time by signing for Lazio in Serie A, where he won the Coppa Italia and Supercoppa Italiana in 2009.
 In 2010, he joined Manchester City, with which he won two Premier League titles, the FA Cup and the League Cup.
+He returned to Serie A in 2017 and saw out the remaining five years of his career with Roma and Inter Milan.

 Kolarov made his senior international debut for Serbia in 2008 and earned 94 caps.
 Kolarov was a member of Serbia's squads for the 2008 Olympics, 2010 FIFA World Cup and the 2018 FIFA World Cup.
+He was named Serbian Player of the Year in 2011.

+Early life

+Born in the Belgrade municipality of Zemun, Kolarov was raised in the village of Vojka near Stara Pazova.

 Club career

-Kolarov's football career started in the Red Star Belgrade youth system.
-He later joined the youth system of Obilić.
+After playing for a year locally with a club from his village, Kolarov moved to the Red Star Belgrade youth system in March 1997.
+After four years at Red Star, dissatisfied with playing time, he moved to the youth system of FK Obilić, spending 8 months there before getting cut.

 Čukarički

 In 2004, 18-year-old Kolarov moved across Belgrade to Čukarički, which played in the top-tier Serbia-Montenegro League.
 Signing a three-year contract, he finished the 2003–04 season in the club's youth setup and during the summer of 2004 was introduced to the first-team squad.
 Making 27 league appearances in his debut season, the youngster left a good impression but could not help the beleaguered team avoid relegation.

 Kolarov started the 2005–06 campaign for Čukarički in the second-tier league competition, but during the winter break controversially transferred to top-tier league club OFK Beograd.